Don’t go wide, go deep

 The credit payment is not popular in Southeast Asia.
 Cash is always preferred.
 European airports and banks often charge excessive fees to exchange money, but you’ll get a great rate when you exchange money in the Southeast Asian countries.
 Ensure you change plenty of cash as you will need it to pay for accommodation, food, shopping, transport ….
 The U.S. dollar is the most accepted foreign currency throughout Southeast Asia, and it’s a good idea to carry some greenbacks as a backup.

 In Southeast Asia, bargaining is a part of shopping.
 Apart from supermarkets/convenience stores where every item has a price tag, you can bargain at anywhere for anything, especially when you deal with street vendors.
 This is a fun game which both seller and buyer negotiate for their target price.
 With a smile on your face, you can certainly achieve more.
 Halve the price of whatever they say, it gives you plenty of room for the price to creep up.
 If you do not agree on the price, politely say thank you and walk away.
 When the vendor agrees on your given price, you have to buy.
 Changing your mind is regarded as impolite.

 Buy travel insurance

 You can make sure the trip will be smooth and successful as planned.
-Insuring your trip in the case of unforseen events is a good way to make it isn’t ruined by expensive bills.
-The risks of cancelled flights, vehicle accidents or lost luggage are possibly to happen can also be covered by insurance policies.
+Insuring your trip in the case of unforeseen events is a good way to make it isn’t ruined by expensive bills.
+The risks of cancelled flights, vehicle accidents or lost luggage are possible to happen can also be covered by insurance policies.

 Eat street food